 Step 2: Turn on the existing kitchen faucet

-After turning off the hot and cold-water lines, turn on the faucet which you are going to remove.
+After turning off the hot and cold water lines, turn on the faucet which you are going to remove.
 By this way, the pressure in the water supply lines will release.
-Besides, it lets you check that whether the pipes are turned off or not.
+Besides, it lets you check whether the pipes are turned off or not.

 Step 3: Detach the old faucet

 Remove the nuts that keep the faucet connected to the sink.
 Locate and unscrew them.
 These nuts are often placed beneath the kitchen sink.

 If the nuts are on the upper side of the sink, you have to remove the handle and deck plates.
 By removing them, you can access where the nuts are and unscrew them.